192

-Year 192 (CXCII) was a leap year starting on Saturday (link will display the full calendar) of the Julian calendar.
+Year 192 (CXCII) was a leap year starting on Saturday of the Julian calendar.
 At the time, it was known as the Year of the Consulship of Aelius and Pertinax (or, less frequently, year 945 Ab urbe condita).
-The denomination 192 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.
+The denomination 192 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method for Europeans for naming years.